Leafwing-Studios/leafwing-website/content/blog/game-engine-glue/index.md

 2. You open an issue, but find that the work is blocked on a rewrite that's been ongoing for the past 18 months.
 3. You open an issue, and find that the bug is "working as intended".
 4. Your dependency has been abandoned because the solo maintainer burned out.
-5. Your dependency has been abandoned because the VC-backed company behind it was accquired.
+5. Your dependency has been abandoned because the VC-backed company behind it was acquired.
 6. You open a PR, which is promptly closed for failing to follow the coding style guide for the project.
 7. You open a PR, and it sits unreviewed.
 8. You open a PR, but the maintainer disagrees with your architectural choice.
 Spend 3 months in review discussions.